radareorg/iaito-translations/README.md

-# Cutter Translations
+# Iaito Translations

-This repository holds translations for the [Cutter](https://github.com/radareorg/cutter) project.
+This repository holds translations for the [Iaito](https://github.com/radareorg/iaito) project.

 ## How does it work?

-The `Translations.ts` file is uploaded regularly from [Cutter](https://github.com/radareorg/cutter) repository.
+The `Translations.ts` file is uploaded regularly from [Iaito](https://github.com/radareorg/iaito) repository.
-This will allow our translation platform [Crowdin](https://crowdin.com/project/cutter) to fetch new strings and add them to their inner project to allow people to update their translations when new strings are added into Cutter.
+This will allow our translation platform [Crowdin](https://crowdin.com/project/cutter) to fetch new strings and add them to their inner project to allow people to update their translations when new strings are added into Iaito.

 Once in a while, Crowdin will open a Pull Request in order to push newly translated strings.
-Once those are merged into master, the submodule in Cutter repository can be updated and will allow to have new translations for future releases.
+Once those are merged into master, the submodule in Iaito repository can be updated and will allow to have new translations for future releases.

 ## How to help translating?

-If anyone is willing to contribute, then please use the [Crowdin](https://crowdin.com/project/cutter) web interface to do so.
+If anyone is willing to contribute, then please use the [Crowdin](https://crowdin.com/project/iaito) web interface to do so.